Norm inflation for the cubic nonlinear heat equation above the scaling critical regularity: Non-endpoint case:

 \section{Non-endpoint case: $s < -\frac 23$}

 In this section, we present the proof of Theorem \ref{THM:1} for $s < -\frac 23$.
 We will treat the endpoint case $s= -\frac 23$ in the next section.
+Given $s < -\frac 23$, the $\C^s$-norm is controlled by the $\C^{-\frac 23}$-norm and thus Theorem \ref{THM:1} for the non-endpoint case $s < -\frac 23$ follows from that for the endpoint case $s= -\frac 23$ whose proof is presented in the next section.
+For readers' convenience, however, we decided to include the proof of Theorem \ref{THM:1} for the non-endpoint case, since the relevant argument is much simpler than that for the endpoint case and thus is easier to follow.
 As in the previous work \cite{IO, Kishimoto, Oh2}, the main strategy is to choose a suitable initial condition $u_0 = u_0(N)$, depending on a large parameter $N \gg1$ and vanishing as $N \to \infty$, and show that the Picard second iterate $\Xi_1(u_0)$ diverges as $N \to \infty$, while keeping the other terms under control.
 In order to achieve the growth of the Picard second iterate, we exploit the high$\times$high$\times$high-to-low energy transfer mechanism of the cubic nonlinearity.

 Note that in proving Theorem \ref{THM:1}, the $\C^s$-norm appears only in the first estimate of \eqref{thm1}, where we need to establish an upper bound.
 Thus, in view of $\| u \|_{\C^\s} \le \| u \|_{\C^s}$ for $\s \le s$, it suffices to only consider the subcritical case $-1< s < -\frac 23$.
 Fix a large integer $N \gg 1$.
 Then, we set the initial condition $u_0 = u_0(N)$ as